markreha/cloudworkshop/sdk/docs/development/README.md

 ----------

-Eclipse Build Instructions:
+Eclipse Build and Configuration Instructions:

  1. Open your Eclipse 'cloudapp' Workspace.
  2. Import the 'cloudapp' Template app from the SDK or the 'cloudapp' Reference app from your local GIT repository.
 Importing the project into Eclipse can be done by selecting the File->Import menu options in Eclipse, under the General section select the 'Existing Projects into Workspace' open, navigate to the root of the SDK to import the Template app or navigate to one folder higher than were the 'cloudapp' repository was cloned to, **make sure you check the 'copy' checkbox when importing**, and click the Finish button.
  3. It should be noted that both the Template app and the Reference app have setup an ANT build file to automatically copy files from your Workspace to your MAMP runtime *htdocs* directory (i.e. auto-deployment).
 For examples, see the 'build.properties and 'build.xml' files from the Template app or the Reference app and the documentation in the ***developer/eclipsePHP*** directory in the SDK.
+ 4. Configure the application:
+	 - In the app/http/controllers directory update the WeatherController.php file with your proper IoT Service URL's
+	 - In the root directory of the project update the .env file and set the APP_ENV variable to openshift, azure, or local values

 ----------

 Next Steps
 --------
-After you are able to build the Template applications or the Reference applications you are then ready to start customizing the applications functionality as per your own IoT requirements or per the functionality implemented in the Reference applications.
+After you are able to build and configure the Template applications or the Reference applications you are then ready to start customizing the applications functionality as per your own IoT requirements or per the functionality implemented in the Reference applications.

 Remember, all code should be maintained in the Github Cloud based source control system because code deployed to the Codenvy Cloud IDE and OpenShift PaaS Cloud both uses Github as the source repository.
+Currently deploying code to the Azure PaaS Cloud is done manually.

-You shoudl now be ready to deploy your applications to the Cloud!
+You should now be ready to deploy your applications to the Cloud!

 [Back to Top](#getting-started-building-the-iot-apps)